 Books In The Series

 Risk-First: The Menagerie: Book one of the Risk-First series argues the case for viewing all of the activities on a software project through the lens of managing risk.
-It introduces the menagerie of diﬀerent risks you’re likely to meet on a software project, naming and classifying them so that we can try to understand them better.
+It introduces the menagerie of different risks you’re likely to encounter on a software project, naming and classifying them so that we can try to understand them better.

 Risk-First: Tools and Practices: Book two of the Risk-First series explores the relationship between software project risks and the tools and practices we use to mitigate them.
-Due for publication in 2020.
+It is due for publication in 2020.

 Online